 claimName: csi-pvc-blockbridge

-$ kubectl apply -f ./csi-app.yaml
+kubectl apply -f ./iscsi-app.yaml

-pod "blockbridge-demo" created
+pod "blockbridge-iscsi-app" created

 Verify that the pod is running successfully.

-$ kubectl get pod blockbridge-demo
+kubectl get pod blockbridge-iscsi-app

 NAME READY STATUS RESTARTS AGE

-blockbridge-demo 2/2 Running 0 13s
+blockbridge-iscsi-app 2/2 Running 0 13s

 Inside the app container, write data to the mounted volume.

-$ kubectl exec -ti blockbridge-demo -c my-frontend /bin/sh
+kubectl exec -ti blockbridge-iscsi-app -c my-frontend /bin/sh

 / # df /data